acgould/word-count/README.md

 To get both the absolute frequency (count) and the relative frequency (percentage), use word_stats().
 This function returns a list of tuples, where each tuple contains (count, percentage, [list of words]).

 ## test.py
 This file implements a series of tests to check the functionality of WordCount.
-It relies on the following text files:
+It is run using py.test and relies on the following text files:
 * blank.txt
 * words.txt
 * wordswithcaps.txt